-Japan, US, South Korea foreign ministers to meet in Tokyo
+North Korea’s future to be discussed by US, Japan and South Korea in Tokyo

-Japan, US, South Korea foreign ministers to meet in Tokyo to coordinate North Korea approach
+What next for North Korea?
+US, Japan and South Korea will decide in Tokyo meeting

-Pompeo will travel to North Korea for talks with its leader Kim Jong-un before visiting Tokyo on Saturday and Sunday
+US Secretary of State Mike Pompeo will travel to North Korea for talks with Kim Jong-un before visiting Tokyo this weekend

 Related topics

-The foreign ministers of Japan, the United States and South Korea will meet in Tokyo on Sunday to coordinate their approach to North Korea, Seoul’s Foreign Ministry said Wednesday.
+The foreign ministers of Japan, the United States and South Korea will meet in Tokyo on Sunday to coordinate their approach to North Korea, Seoul’s Foreign Ministry said on Wednesday.

-Japan’s Foreign Minister Taro Kono will also meet one-on-one with US Secretary of State Mike Pompeo and with South Korean Foreign Minister Kang Kyung-wha.
+Japanese Foreign Minister Taro Kono will also meet one-on-one with US Secretary of State Mike Pompeo and South Korean Foreign Minister Kang Kyung-wha.

-White House says US Secretary of State Mike Pompeo to head back to North Korea for new talks with Kim Jong-un

 The United States and its key allies Japan and South Korea have been seeking closer cooperation to achieve North Korea’s denuclearisation.

+Mike Pompeo headed back to North Korea for talks with Kim Jong-un

-Pompeo will travel to North Korea for talks with its leader Kim Jong-un before visiting Tokyo on Saturday and Sunday, the US government said earlier.
+Pompeo will travel to North Korea for talks with its leader, Kim Jong-un, before visiting Tokyo on Saturday and Sunday, the US government said earlier.

 Most Popular